Oil Pollution Act of 1990: Long-term effects of OPA

-Before the Oil Pollution was enacted, offshore facilities were required to provide evidence that declared financial responsibility of $35 million.
-After OPA, these offshore facilities had to increase their proof of financial responsibility by 4 times and OPA's requirement of financial responsibility expanded to include facilities in state waters as well.
+Before enactment of the OPA, offshore facilities were required to provide evidence that declared financial responsibility of $35 million.
+Under OPA these offshore facilities had to increase their proof of financial responsibility by four times, and OPA's requirement of financial responsibility expanded to include facilities in state waters as well.
 Facilities in state waters that are subject to the $150 million requirement includes pipelines, marina fuel docks, tanks, and oil production facilities that are located in, on, or under state coastal waters, and are adjacent to inland channels, lakes, and wetlands.
 The most evident impact of the enactment of OPA, is on the oil producers within the Gulf of Mexico.
 Many offshore facilities are located in the Gulf of Mexico and in the marshes and wetlands of Louisiana.
 Major producers are most likely able to meet OPA's requirement of financial responsibility, however, the major oil companies within the Gulf of Mexico have largely withdrawn the operation of their offshore facilities.

 Due to environmental pressures and the restrictive governmental regulations enforced by OPA, substantial proposals of exploration and production in the United States have been withdrawn.
 As a result of major companies withdrawing their plans to drill, many smaller, independent producers had entered to make a profit.
-By October 1993, 93% of all oil and natural gas exploration and drilling were from independents producers.
+By October 1993, 93% of all oil and natural gas exploration and drilling were from independent producers.
 Of these new exploration projects, approximately 85% of drilling operations were in the Gulf of Mexico.
 The independent oil producers generated nearly 40% of the crude oil in the United States and 60% of domestic natural gas.